Jc-alt logo

 return count

-Solution 2: Brian Kernighan Algorithm - Bit Manipulation/Bit Manipulation
+Solution 2: [Brian Kernighan] Brian Kernighan Algorithm [TC Opt] - Bit Manipulation/Bit Manipulation

 def hammingWeight(self, n: int) -> int: